netlify/staticgen/source/projects/statik.md

 very easy to pick up.

-Ultimately, it generates a set of flat HTML files that should be able to be served directly by your web site.
+Ultimately, it generates a set of flat HTML files that should be able to be served directly by your web server.